-- 3.48 That Investment Committee recommends to the Combined Authority that: - (i) The Leeds Inland Port project proceeds through decision point 2 and work commences on activity 3 (outline business case). - (ii) An indicative approval to the Combined Authority's contribution of £3.17 million is given, which will be funded through over-programming against the Local Growth Fund, with full approval to spend being granted once the scheme has progressed through the Assurance Process to Decision Point 5 (FBC with Finalised Costs).
+- 3.48 The Combined Authority approves that: - (i) The Leeds Inland Port project proceeds through decision point 2 and work commences on activity 3 (outline business case). - (ii) An indicative approval to the Combined Authority's contribution of £3.17 million is given, which will be funded through over-programming against the Local Growth Fund, with full approval to spend being granted once the scheme has progressed through the assurance process to decision point 5 (full business case with finalised costs).
 The total project value is £3.37 million (Canal & Rivers Trust match funding of £200,000). - (iii) Future approvals are made in accordance with the approval pathway and approval route outlined in this report including at decision points 3 and 5 through a delegation to the Combined Authority's Managing Director following a recommendation by the Combined Authority's Programme Appraisal Team.
 This will be subject to the scheme remaining within the tolerances outlined in this report.